heroku/docker-heroku-ruby-builder/README.md

 * `GIT_URL` - If this option is used, it will override fetching a source tarball from <http://ftp.ruby-lang.org/pub/ruby> with a git repo.
 This allows building ruby forks or trunk.
 This option also supports passing a treeish git object in the URL with the `#` character.
 For instance, `git://github.com/hone/ruby.git#ruby_1_8_7`.
 * `S3_BUCKET_NAME` - This option is the S3 bucket name containing of dependencies for building ruby.
 If this option is not specified, hammer-ruby defaults to "heroku-buildpack-ruby".
 The dependencies needed are `libyaml-0.1.4.tgz` and `libffi-3.0.10.tgz`.
 * `JOBS` - the number of jobs to run in parallel when running make: `make -j<jobs>`.
 By default this is 2.

+### How it works

+There is a script `build.rb` that was coppied over when the docker container was built.
+This can be seen in the various `Dockerfile.*` files.